Germanilu/BBDD-Obras/Readme.md

 # How to use it

-To be able to use it you will need to install Postman (https://www.postman.com/) and aim to this Heroku server: https://bbobras.onrender.com/
+To be able to use it you will need to install Postman (https://www.postman.com/) and aim to this render server: https://bbobras.onrender.com/

 # Endpoints